rotki/rotki/README.md

 We appreciate every donation, no matter the size.
 It helps to ensure the project's sustainability and motivates us to continue delivering valuable updates and improvements.

 Thank you for considering a donation to support our work!

 ## License

-Distributed under the AGPLv3 License.
+rotki is committed to being open and transparent.
+Our chosen license ensures that the software remains open to use and that contributions are transparent and welcomed.
+Distributed under the **AGPLv3** License.
 See [`LICENSE.md`](https://github.com/rotki/rotki/blob/develop/LICENSE.md) for more information